4A69616E67/DHat/ReadMe.md

 ```

 *Note*: If we set **ReadsType** "Short", we will align with `bwa aln`,and if set "Long",we will align with `bwa mem`.
-*Note*: **Step** include "PreProcess" "Alignment" "Bed2BedPe" "NoiseReduce" "BedPe2Inter" "MakeMatrix"
+*Note*: **Step** include "PreProcess" "Alignment" "Bed2BedPe" "NoiseReduce" "BedPe2Inter" "CreateMatrix"
-*Note*: If we want to run from "Alignment" to "MakeMatrix", we can set "Alignment - MakeMatrix"
+*Note*: If we want to run from "Alignment" to "CreateMatrix", we can set "Alignment - CreateMatrix"
 *Note*: If we only want to run from "Alignment" to end, we can set "Alignment -"
 *Note*: If we want to run all, we can set "-"